wruochao19/Spam_Filter/README.md

 # Spam_Filter
-A spam filter based on Python using Bayes.
-This filter use classic naive bayes to calculate the possibilit of a particular email to be a spam or healty email.
-By comparing the the two possibility of eamil to determine the attribute of this email.
+This project is a spam filter module with Machine Learning based on Python using Bayes.
+This filter use Classic Naive Bayes to classify given mails basing on wether they are spam or not.

-this Spam filter use dataset from kaggle to train and text. it contains 5573 email, among them 13% is spam and rest of them is healthy. you can check they in ``spam.cvs``
+This Spam filter use dataset from kaggle to train and test. the dataset contains 5573 email, among them 13% is spam and rest of them is healthy. you can check they in ``spam.cvs`` file.
 # Naive Bayes
+In machine learning, naive Bayes classifiers are a family of simple "probabilistic classifiers" based on applying Bayes' theorem with strong (naive) independence assumptions between the features.
+Abstractly, naive Bayes is a conditional probability model: given a problem instance to be classified, represented by a vector x = ( x 1 , … , x n ) {\displaystyle \mathbf {x} =(x_{1},\dots ,x_{n})} representing some n features (independent variables), it assigns to this instance probabilities

 **result**: